michaelmelanson/pinhole/README.md

 ### View layer

-Pinhole's client uses [Dear Imgui](https://github.com/ocornut/imgui) for rendering its views.
+Pinhole's client uses [Iced](https://github.com/hecrj/iced) for rendering its views.
 When the client receives a **`Render`** message, it updates its _current document_ and from then on renders that document on each frame.

 ## Roadmap and future plans